 In 2005, we recorded charges associated with the stock options that were eligible for re-pricing under a tender offer initiated in June 2003.
 All replacement options, as well as the eligible options that were not surrendered under the original offer to exchange, were treated for financial reporting purposes as variable awards.
-Therefore, for the period prior to adoption of FAS 123(R), we recorded a non-cash charge, generally for the intrinsic value of the options as they vested under APB 25, utilizing the accelerated vesting method, reflecting increases and decreases (down to, but not below, the exercise price) in the price of our common stock as compensation expense (recovery) in connection with the replacement options and the eligible options that were not exchanged.
-For the three months ended March 31, 2005, we recorded non-cash compensation recovery of \$1.3 million related to all employee options eligible for replacement options.
-The recovery resulted from the decrease in the market price of our common stock during the period.
-For periods after the adoption of FAS 123(R), we are continuing to account for the vested portion of the options repriced prior to the adoption of SFAS 123(R) in accordance with provisions of SFAS 123.
+Therefore, for the period prior to adoption of FAS 123(R), we recorded a non-cash charge, generally for the intrinsic value of the options as they vested under Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees, or APB 25, utilizing the accelerated vesting method, reflecting increases and decreases (down to, but not below, the exercise price) in the price of our common stock as compensation expense (recovery) in connection with the replacement options and the eligible options that were not exchanged.
+For the three months ended June 30, 2005, we recorded stock-based compensation expense of approximately \$715,000 related to all employee options eligible for replacement options.
+The expense resulted from the increase in the market price of our common stock during the period.
+For periods after the adoption of FAS 123(R), we recorded stock-based in employee options eligible for replacement options.
+The recovery of approximately \$551,000 related to all employee options eligible for replacement options.
+The recovery of approximately \$551,000 related to all employee options eligible for replacement options.
+The recovery of the options repriced prior to the adoption of SFAS 123(R), in accordance with provisions of SFAS 123.
+In May 2006, our board of directors approved a plan to grant new options in August 2006 to employees who hold repriced options that expire in the same period.
+We will record stock-based compensation expense relating to the new options in the third quarter of 2006.